keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ## Simple Storage Service (S3)

 ### S3's Key Features:
 S3 provides developers and IT teams with secure, durable, and highly-scalable object storage.
-Object storage, as opposed to block storage, is a general term that refers to data composed of three things: the data itself that you want to store, an expandable amount of metadata, and a unique identifier so that the data can be retrieved.
+Object storage, as opposed to block storage, is a general term that refers to data composed of three things:

+1.) the data itself that you want to store

+2.) an expandable amount of metadata

+3.) a unique identifier so that the data can be retrieved

 This makes it a perfect candidate to host files or directories and a poor candidate to host databases or operating systems.
 The following table highlights key differences between object and block storage:

 ![Screen Shot 2020-06-05 at 3 34 57 PM](https://user-images.githubusercontent.com/13093517/83915925-352c5780-a742-11ea-975b-53d4e5d07e7c.png)